xtendui/xtendui/src/gatsby/markdown/components/animation/preset.md

 Default `transitionDuration` changed to `500ms`, all [transition properties](https://tailwindcss.com/docs/transition-property) now have this duration.

-If you want to change the values or **restore tailwind defaults**, use this code inside `tailwind.config.js` setting `theme.extend.transitionDuration`.
+If you want to change the values or **restore Tailwind CSS defaults**, use this code inside `tailwind.config.js` setting `theme.extend.transitionDuration`.

 ```js
 theme: {